iPad 2, 3, 4 and 5 Repair

-If you purchased your iPad before May 23rd, 2011, or if you have accidentally damaged your iPad (which isn't covered by AppleCare's Terms of Service), then consider Union Square Computers for your iPad repair.
-You will find that our prices are a fraction of the cost of a new iPad, plus you will avoid the hassle & expense of having to drive to one of the stores in Charlotte.
+If you purchased your tablet before February 27th, 2013, or if you have accidentally damaged it (which isn't covered by AppleCare's Terms of Service), then consider Union Square Computers for your iPad repair.
+You will find that our repair price is a fraction of the cost of a new unit, plus you will avoid the hassle & expense of having to drive to one of the stores in Charlotte.

 The touch screen glass and aluminum case do a great job of protecting your iPad from every day use and abuse.
 But accidents do happen.
 The most common repair we perform is iPad touchscreen glass digitizer replacement.
-Sometimes the damage is more extensive and the LCD underneath of the glass is damaged as well.
-After hundreds of discharge and recharge cycles, some first generation iPad owners are experiencing shorter run times in between charges and need a new battery.
+Occassionally the damage is more extensive and the aluminum frame needs body work to get the buttons to work again.
+Occassionally the LCD underneath of the glass is damaged as well.
+After hundreds of discharge and recharge cycles a new battery may be necessary.
 Union Square Computers offers quick turnaround time on all of these iPad repairs.

-You may be able to resolve some iPad problems yourself.
+You may be able to resolve some problems yourself.

 DISCLAIMER: Try these troubleshooting steps at your own risk.
 Union Square Computers is not responsible for injuries or damage that may occur.
-If you are uncomfortable performing any of these steps then stop; simply bring us your iPad so that we can fix the problem.
+If you are uncomfortable performing any of these steps then stop; simply contact us so that we can fix the problem.

-Apple has released a number of updates to iOS, the iPad's operating system, which fix some bugs and add features to your iPad.
+Apple has released a number of updates to iOS, the iPad's operating system, which fix some bugs and add features to your device.

 To check for iOS updates you will need a PC or Mac running an up-to-date version of iTunes.
 Next, connect your iPad to a USB port on your computer.
-If you are having USB problems with your iPad, try our USB troubleshooting tips below.
-After you are connected to your computer, click "Check for Update" in iTunes to see if an update is available for your iPad.
+If you are having USB problems, try our USB troubleshooting tips below.
+After you are connected to your computer, click "Check for Update" in iTunes to see if an update is available for your device.

 iPad won't turn on

 Perform a reset.
-Press the Sleep/Wake button and the Home button simultaneously for around 15 seconds to see if you can get the iPad to start.
+Press the Sleep/Wake button and the Home button simultaneously for around 15 seconds to see if you can get the tablet to start.

 iPad charges slowly when plugged into a USB port